 Engineering

 Engineering covers a wide array of disciplines, anything from Physics, Chemistry, Biology, Geology, to Mathematics, and even Economics and Social Sciences.
-Engineering is much more than ‘fixing things’, it is about understanding how and why things work, and the best practices to design and operate them.
+Engineering is much more than "fixing things"; it is about understanding how and why things work, and the best practices to design and operate them.

-Orange Coast College offers diverse and transferable courses in Engineering, such as Introduction to Engineering and Design (ENGR-A110), Engineering Graphics (ENGR-A180), Programming and Problem-Solving in MATLAB (ENGR-A220), Engineering Materials (ENGR-A210), Statics (ENGR-A280), Mechanics of Materials (ENGR-A240), Dynamics (ENGR-A230), Engineering Circuits (ENGR-A285), plus an inclusive selection of elective courses that students can choose from based on their specific major and personal interest.
+Orange Coast College offers diverse and transferable courses in Engineering, such as Introduction to Engineering and Design (ENGR-A110), Engineering Graphics (ENGR-A180), Programming and Problem-Solving in MATLAB (ENGR-A220), Engineering Materials (ENGR-A210), Statics (ENGR-A280), Mechanics of Materials (ENGR-A240), Dynamics (ENGR-A230), and Engineering Circuits (ENGR-A285) plus an inclusive selection of elective courses that students can choose from based on their specific major and personal interest.

-An Associate of Science Degree in Engineering is designed for students planning to pursue a Bachelor of Science Degree in Engineering or enter the workforce as Engineering Technicians.
-Orange Coast College offers the core engineering courses needed to help transition with ease into junior-level coursework.
-The Associate of Science Degree in Engineering will help students acquire the ability to apply principles of physics, mathematics, and the common practices and standards used in the engineering field.
+Upon successful completion of the eight core courses (ENGR-A110, ENGR-A180, ENGR-A280, PHYS-A185, PHYS-A280, MATH-A185, MATH-A280, MATH-A285) and two elective courses, Engineering students will earn an Associate of Science Degree in Engineering.
+This degree is designed for students planning to pursue a Bachelor of Science Degree in Engineering or enter the workforce as Engineering Technicians.
+Orange Coast College offers the core engineering courses needed to help transition with ease into junior-level coursework, as well as help students acquire the ability to apply principles of physics, mathematics, and the common practices and standards used in the engineering field.

 Department Contact Information